Corecii/roblox-lockbox/README.md

 ## Releasing a New Version

-After updating, run `rojo build -o roblox-lockbox.rbxm` to build the release model.
+After updating, run `rojo build -o lockbox.rbxm` to build the release model.